RacoonsInATrenchcoat/SC4-Region-Update/README.md

 **Status:** research and design phase.
 No release yet.

+## Requirements

+This mod is standalone and requires no other mods to function.
+It works on a clean base-game install (version 641).
+It is compatible with NAM, CAM, and other gameplay mods, which change how cities simulate but do not affect how this tool operates.
+For faster processing, the mod includes an optional built-in speed boost (fast mode); users who prefer a separate solution can also use the standalone Disable FPS Limits mod, with which this tool composes naturally.

 ## Why this project exists

 This is a learning-and-portfolio project, not a commercial product.
 SimCity 4